Enhancing Readability With the Flesch-Kincaid Score

 How Can You Measure Readability?

 You should gauge the readability of your content by using the same tools that search engines do: mathematical formulas.
-There are a wide variety of readability formulas available, but one of the most commonly used is the Flesch-Kincaid Grade Level Score.
+There are a wide variety of readability formulas available, but one of the most commonly used SEO readability tools is the Flesch-Kincaid Readability Score.

-The Flesch-Kincaid scale derives from an earlier measure of readability called the Flesch Reading Ease Formula.
-It was created in 1948 by Rudolph Flesch, an Austrian-born scholar and author.
+So, what is the Flesch-Kincaid Grade Level Test?
+It derives from an earlier measure of readability called the Flesch Reading Ease Formula.
+The Flesch Reading Ease test was created in 1948 by Rudolph Flesch, an Austrian-born scholar and author.
 At the time, he was working with the Associated Press as a consultant to develop methods of improving newspaper readability.

 The Flesch Reading Ease scale assigns each piece of writing a readability score between 0 and 100.
 The number assigned indicates the level of readability:

 While the Flesch Reading Ease scale is a useful tool, it has its drawbacks.
-For one thing, the formula used to calculate it is very complicated:
+For one thing, the formula used to calculate the score is very complicated:

-For another, it is not readily obvious what the numbers on the Flesch scale mean.
-To correctly interpret the scores, you must have prior knowledge that a low Flesch score indicates low readability.
-To further complicate matters, many comparable scales have the opposite relationship between numerical value and readability, meaning that the lower the score, the more readable the content is.
+For another, it is not readily obvious what the numbers on the Flesch Kincaid scale mean.
+To correctly interpret the scores, you must have prior knowledge that a low Flesch Kincaid score indicates low readability, or in other words, more complex vocabulary and sentence structure.
+To further complicate matters, many comparable readability scales have the opposite relationship between numerical value and readability, meaning that the lower the score, the more readable the content is.

 In the mid-1970s, the U.S. Navy wanted to measure the readability of its training manuals but found the existing Flesch Reading Ease scale inadequate.
 It engaged the help of researcher John P. Kincaid to revise the scale for ease of use and comprehension.
 In response, Kincaid and his fellow researchers came up with the Flesch-Kincaid Grade Level Formula.